markcmurphy/devdocs-portal/Customers.md

 ## Customer Passwords
 Password validation is only available on V2 Customers API.
 Validation will return a true or false.
 The V3 Customers API can reset a customers password or input a new password.

-## Subscribers
-A subscriber is someone who has signed up for a store’s newsletter.
-Subscribers can be added by:

-- Signing up for the newsletter via the signup box located in the footer of most storefront themes
-- Signing up for the newsletter during checkout
-- POSTing to the Subscribers API

-Where possible, the API indicates the origin of the subscriber.
-If the subscriber was added during checkout, the Order ID is included.

-### Subscribers vs. Customers

-- A subscriber is not always a customer.
-Someone can sign up for the newsletter only and not create an account.
-- A customer is not always a subscriber.
-Signing up for the newsletter is a separate action from creating an account and purchasing an item.
-- A customer and a subscriber can be the same.
-If a shopper checks out on the storefront, creates an account and opts into the newsletter, they are a customer and a subscriber.

 ## Resources